Coronavirus closures & cancellations | RiverheadLOCAL

 - Fordham University – all classes canceled March 9 and 10, online instruction to begin March 11

-- Hofstra University – all in-person classes closed March 9 to March 13
+- Hofstra University – all in-person classes canceled March 9 to March 13

 - John Jay College – closed Wednesday, March 11.